waku-org/specs/standards/core/sync.md

 # Abstract
-This specification explains the `WAKU-SYNC` protocol which enables the reconciliation of two sets of message hashes in the context of keeping multiple nodes syncronized.
+This specification explains the `WAKU-SYNC` protocol which enables the reconciliation of two sets of message hashes in the context of keeping multiple Store nodes syncronized.
 Waku Sync is a wrapper around [Negentropy](https://github.com/hoytech/negentropy) a [range-based set reconciliation protocol](https://logperiodic.com/rbsr.html).